 “I secured a job with Fannie Mae back in October 2019 after finishing a summer internship with them,” says Turner, a May 2020 graduate with a degree in business administration and a specialization in marketing and information systems and technology.
 “I was onboarded remotely in July to the enterprise marketing team as a marketing strategy associate.
 They’ve made such an incredible effort to make me feel like a valued member of the team, given we are not in person.
 I did have the opportunity to meet three of my coworkers for a socially-distanced picnic, which was super nice!”

 Until Turner and her colleagues are able to safely head back to work at the Fannie Mae DC headquarters, she’ll be living at home in Maryland.

 Zaegel also transitioned to his position in July following a summer 2019 internship with the United Bank of Switzerland (UBS).
 He graduated from Kogod in May 2020 with a degree in finance.
 “Since starting with UBS, I’ve passed my Series 7 and Series 66 exams, and I’ve been promoted to a full financial advising position,” he says.
 “My job will be based in New York, New York, once we’re no longer remote.
-Until then, I’ll be saving money living at home in Missouri.
-It’s funny because as I work from home, I may be placing client stock purchases for over a million dollars while I’m in my pajamas!”
+Until then, I’ll be saving money living at home in Missouri.”

 Williams graduated in March 2020 with an MBA.
 She’s currently in Chicago, working as a technical sourcer at Facebook.
 Unlike Zaegel and Turner, Williams began her position in 2019 and was able to meet and foster relationships with her officemates before the Facebook offices transitioned online.
 “I’m an extrovert, so some days are more challenging than others,” she says.
 “I miss being able to bounce ideas off my colleagues in person, and the WiFi is much better in the office!”